Ronaldo arrives at Madrid court, expected to plead guilty

 Court officials said Ronaldo didn’t make any comments while in the courtroom to sign the agreement.

-Smiling on his way out of the court house, he again stopped to sign autographs for a few fans who were wedged among the journalists.
+On his way out of the court house, he again stopped to sign autographs for a few fans who were wedged among the journalists.
+He also made a thumbs-up sign as people gathered near the court.

 Ronaldo made the deal to plead guilty with Spain’s state prosecutor and tax authorities last year.